fenix-GH/fenix-GH/README.md

 Whether scaling mountains of data or untangling complex algorithms, I approach challenges with a strategic mindset, leveraging my analytical skills to devise effective solutions.

 ## 🧐 About Me
-- 🔭 I’m currently working on earth. [fenix-GH](https://github.com/fenix-GH) is my Github work account.
+- 🔭 I’m currently working on some personal fun projects: <a href="https://dota2-liart.vercel.app/">Dota 2 Hero Selection Assistant</a>
 - 💬 Feel free to ping me about topics such as React, Node.js, Angular, Vue.js, AI, Blockchain, Machine Learning, LLM, and Python.
 I love sharing knowledge and collaborating with fellow tech enthusiasts!

 ## 🛠️ Tools & Technologies